Range Map

 • Pricing.
 Lower acquisition cost than Cheyenne I or IIXL on the used market, and frequently described as one of the lowest-cost twin turboprops to operate when maintained well.

-• Pressurized cabin.
-Seating for up to seven in a pressurized cabin with cruise altitudes to FL310.
+• Pressurised cabin.
+Seating for up to seven in a pressurised cabin with cruise altitudes to FL310.

 Trade-offs